 The Târgu Mureş Jews were concentrated under the overall guidance of Mayor Ferenc Májay, who had attended the conference called by Endre.
 In fact, Májay proceeded with the implementation of Endre's directives just one day after the conference, when he ordered that the main synagogue be turned into a makeshift hospital.
 The police and gendarmerie units directly involved in the ghettoization process were under the direct command of Col. János Papp, the head of the Gendarmerie Directorate in the four counties of the Țara Secuilor; Col. János Zalantai, the commander of the Legion of Gendarmes of Mureş-Turda County; and Géza Bedö.
-Leadership roles were also played by Col. Géza Körmendi, the head of the so-called
+Leadership roles were also played by Col. Géza Körmendi, the head of the Honvéd units in the city and the county, and Gen. István Kozma, the head of the so-called